riokorb/nd00333_AZMLND_C2/README.md

 [Link to Screen Recording](https://drive.google.com/file/d/15Kepc-ELspkkJMJs-RpHteE58_3UWuiX/view?usp=sharing)

 ## Standout Suggestions
-To derive opportunites for improvement, we could cross-reference other projects that have analyzed this dataset, and note down the best practices.

-One suggestion for the future would be to further clean the data as this dataset contains outliers which may influence the accuracy of our predictions.
-We can consider using a library such as Boruta, which is a feature selection wrapper algorithm that works well with classification problem, to identify features that can be dropped.
-Alternatively, we can also use the feature selection module available in Azure Machine Learning.
+To improve our model, we could further clean the data as this dataset contains outliers which may influence the accuracy of our predictions.
+When we are not using AutoML, we can manually pick out features that are most important to our prediction.
+We can consider using a library such as Boruta, which is a feature selection wrapper algorithm that works well with classification problem, to identify weak and/or irrelevant features that can be discarded.
+Thereafter, we would be left with a minimum set of features that is useful enough to represent the entire dataset and supplement with techniques like k-fold cross-validation to improve our model accuracy.

-Another suggestion to improve the undertaking of this project would be to leverage batch inference pipeline capabilities.
+To improve the undertaking of this project in Azure, we could leverage batch inference pipeline capabilities.
 By including a ParallelRunStep to our pipeline via the Azure SDK, we can distribute the workload tasks into mini-batches, which should help to reduce the processing time.
 This will allow us to perform operations and review results more quickly.